WeersmaLabIBD/General_Tools/README.md

 Collection of general tools
 ---------------------------

-Summary_Metadata.R: Creates a summary of each numeric / categorical value in a table (table 1).
+Metadata_summary.R: Creates a summary of each numeric / categorical value in a table (table 1).